steffenskov/Ckode.ServiceLocator/README.md

     var locator = new ServiceLocator();
     IEnumerable<ISomeInterface> instances = locator.CreateInstances<ISomeInterface>(); // Works regardless of the number of implementations, as you get an IEnumerable of instances

+*Create instance based on predicate:*

+    var locator = new ServiceLocator();
+    ISomeInterface instance = locator.CreateInstance<ISomeInterface>(inst => inst.UseThisOne(someArgument)); // Requires that only a single class implements ISomeInterface AND fulfills the predicate

 *Create instance based on a key:*

     public enum VehicleType